About Falcon’s Shadow

 Paperback: First Edition

-The first edition of Falcon's Shadow is available now worldwide in paperback format.
+The first edition of Falcon's Shadow is available across the globe in paperback format.